 Mellifiq has the most cost-effective solution for this case: the Nodora™ CAT, which contains the active material called Rubicat™.
 This granular adsorbent is specifically designed to remove H2S from air streams, even at high concentrations.
 Unlike similar materials such as activated carbons, it is not flammable and does not need to be disposed of as hazardous material.

 A Nodora CAT was connected to the newly built ventilation system from the pit to the air exhaust.
 All emissions from the wastewaters were conveyed into the H2S treatment system, avoiding leakages in the room.
 The Nodora CAT was designed to completely remove H2S, lasting for several years without significant maintenance.

 Since the installation of the Nodora CAT, no significant H2S emissions were detected.

 – Michael Söderström, Project Supervisor

-H2S was effectively removed with the Nodora CAT, with emissions well below the limits since installation.
-For many weeks, a H2S sensor was placed at the outlet of the treatment system validating the performance.
+H2S was effectively removed with the Nodora CAT, with emissions well below the limits, since the installation.
+For many weeks, an H2S sensor was placed at the outlet of the treatment system validating the performance.
 No significant values of H2S were observed.
 Even if a tolerance up to 10 ppm was accepted in the process requirements, the Nodora CAT removed 100 % of H2S even during the highest loads.

 The system has been in operation for a long time now, fulfilling both requirements in terms of performance and low operational costs.
-Thanks to the Nodora CAT, there will be no more hazardous H2S emissions from the pump station, regardless the load of wastewater.
+Thanks to the Nodora CAT, there will be no more hazardous H2S emissions from the pump station, regardless of the wastewater load.
 The benefits for the surrounding environment are particularly significant, especially considering the crucial central location of the site.